 System Restore in Windows 11

-Like its predecessors, Windows 11 also has the System Restore feature to help you revert to an older point of usage of your operating system when it fails to work correctly.
+Like its predecessors, Windows 11 also has the System Restore feature to help you revert to an older point of usage of your OS when it fails to work correctly.

-However, to create System Restore points on Windows 11, you should enable System Restore as you did on Windows 10.
+However, to create System Restore points on Windows 11, you should enable it as you did on Windows 10.

 Take the following steps to enable System Restore on Windows 11: